kvutien/Project-steve_observer/assets/machupicchu.md

 ## What is the business model of Machu Picchu?
 Machu Picchu has a B2B2C business model.
 It offers services to all organisations that are in direct contact with the persons-in-need world-wide.
 By adhering to the Machu Picchu community, these organisations have access to quality data to accomplish their missions.

 We can compare Machu Picchu with the USA highway Route 66.
 It is a public service.
-It has given birth around it to a successful economy composed of hotels, restaurants, garages, industries, doctors, etc. in many cities.
+It has given birth around it to a successful economy composed of hotels, restaurants, garages, industries, doctors, in all cities along Route 66.
 Nobody owns Route 66; nobody owns Machu Picchu either.
-With Machu Picchu, “ data is a public service”.
+With Machu Picchu, “_data is a public service_”.

 Machu Picchu’s business model is composed of:
 1. a community of operations composed of all organisations providing services to the persons-in-need,